IMPORTANT SERVICE CHANGES

 The Bronxville Library will adjust its service level in accordance with the Governor’s Executive Orders.

-Effective July 31st, our front book drop at the Pondfield Road entrance will be open 24/7 and the back book drops on Library Lane will be open when the Library is closed.
+Our front book drop at the Pondfield Road entrance is open 24/7 and the back book drops on Library Lane are open when the Library is closed.

 Access Your Account by Phone:

 With your library card and pin number and by calling (914) 674-4169, you can get a list of checked out items, get a list of current holds and renew items.

 Tuesday, January 19 | 4:00 pm – 5:00 pm

 This is a Zoom event.
 To register, click here.

 Ever since the movie industry was born in the 1890s, audiences have thrilled to watch stories come to life on the big screen.
 At first, this screen wasn’t very big—nor was attending the stuffy local nickelodeon all that pleasant.
 But by the 1920s, extravagant movie palaces were constructed in downtowns all over the country and moviegoing was transformed into a luxury experience.
 Sadly, this would end in the 1950s with the rise of the suburbs and the explosion of drive-in theaters, followed by shopping mall multiplexes.
 Today, going to the movies can be either overwhelming—at seven-story IMAX theaters—or thoroughly unpleasant, as your neighbor gobbles nachos and beer and teenagers talk and text throughout the film.
 And with the advent of the pandemic, for most of us, moviegoing is now just a memory.
 This presentation will look at the fascinating history of movie theaters and examine how the experience of moviegoing has changed over the decades, and whether movie theaters will survive in the age of Netflix.